GeekGirl1024/social-media-cleaner/README.md

 ## Note
 - This will not delete Everything.
 There may be some things that you will have to delete manually because I have not accounted for all the features on the site.
 - These social media sites do not expect someone to sit there and press delete several hundreds or thousands of times and can cause issues try coming back in a few days and maybe it will resolve itself?
+- There is no guerentee that this works when you are trying to use it.
+Website UIs are changing all the time and if they move things around the Browser Extention may not be able to find the right buttons.

 ## Caution
 Using this will almost certainly violate many terms and conditions and can likely lead to your account being blocked, suspended or deleted.

 I am not responsible for whatever happens from using this program so use at your own risk.